 Open Berkeley platform scan results

-The Open Berkeley platform on its own has no errors at level A or AA, and only one warning at level A or AA.
+The Open Berkeley platform on its own has no errors or warnings at level A or AA.
 If you see errors or warnings at level A or AA, they are content-related and you will need to address them in your site content.
 You will also need to address any Review issues at these levels.